youngboy/engine-docs/source/data-privacy.md

 The Engine proxy will never send the contents of this to the Engine cloud service; the responses from your GraphQL service stay on-prem.

-If you've configured Engine caching and Engine determines that a response it sees is cacheable, then the response will be stored in your [Engine cache](./caching.html#config.stores) (either in memory or as an external memcache you configure).
+If you've configured Engine caching and Engine determines that a response it sees is cacheable, then the response will be stored in your [Engine cache](./caching.html#config.stores) (either in-memory or as an external memcached you configure).

 #### `response.errors`